Sugar

 Publication date: 28th July, 2024

 "I loved it.
-A beautiful, big-hearted book.
+A beautiful, big-hearted book about being a young, working class kid finding joy and the best music you ever heard in the unlikeliest of places.
 Sugar, Gravy, Pleasure is a love letter to a lost time when music was at the centre of the universe."
-Tony Parsons, journalist, broadcaster and author.

 About the Author

-Pete Elderkin was born in Peterborough and moved to Auckland, New Zealand in 2002, where he works in the profit for purpose sector.
+Pete Elderkin was born in Peterborough and his debut book details his upbringing and experiences as part of a band, The Pleasureheads, and a DJ promoting indie/alternative club nights.
+He followed his musical dream to try to reach that holy grail for rock groups, a BBC radio John Peel session.
+He moved to Auckland, New Zealand in 2002, where he works in the profit for purpose sector.
 He lives with his wife Jane and their boys Nate and Alfred.

 Keep up to date with the news